 What has brought ESG matters to the front burner?
-There are many reasons.
-EBI Consulting, which has a dedicated ESG practice area, notes that there’s a new generation of investors who now often make decisions about where to invest.
-They tend to be more environmentally and socially conscious and are more apt to take a stand on ESG through allocating investments.
+There are many reasons including that there’s a new generation of investors who tend to be more environmentally and socially conscious and are more apt to take a stand on ESG through allocating investments.

 Sustainability frameworks and standards

 According to the Sustainability Accounting Standards Board (SASB), “It is important to distinguish between sustainability frameworks and sustainability standards.
 Frameworks provide principle-based guidance on how information is structured, how it is prepared, and what broad topics are covered.
 Meanwhile, standards provide specific, detailed, and replicable requirements for what should be reported for each topic, including metrics.
 Standards make frameworks actionable, ensuring comparable, consistent, and reliable disclosure.
 Frameworks and standards are complementary and are designed to be used together.”

 The Global Real Estate Sustainability Benchmark (GRESB) is another organization that plays an important role in the ESG arena.
 GRESB has earned the partnership of several of the world’s leading real estate companies, in keeping with its mission to provide actionable and transparent ESG data to financial markets.
 The organization collects, validates, scores and benchmarks ESG data to provide business intelligence, engagement tools and regulatory reporting solutions for investors, asset managers and the wider industry.
 EBI is one of many industry-leading companies that supports GRESB.

 There are many aspects of ESG to consider.
 Examples include: